What is one thing that is harder to handle than failure?

 Oprah Winfrey was fired from her job as a TV reporter.

-J K Rowling famously said in her Harvard Commencement speech, that to her, failure meant a stripping away of the inessential.
-She was set free, because her greatest fear had been realised, and she was still alive.
+J K Rowling famously said in her Harvard Commencement speech that to her, failure meant a stripping away of the inessential.
+She was set free because her greatest fear had been realized, and she was still alive.

 Take solace in the knowledge that it is possible to go from failure to success.
-Failure is nothing to be feared about, just be dealt with.
+Failure is not something to be feared, just something to deal with.

 You have the power to decide if this failure is just a footnote or your entire story.

-Procrastination is the most common manifestation of perfectionism and fear of failure in our daily lives.
+Procrastination is the most common manifestation of perfectionism and the fear of failure in our daily lives.

-Perfectionists are in such crippling fear of being not able to complete a task perfectly, they put it off as long as possible.
-They are forever waiting for the things to align perfectly so that their chance of failure is zero.
+Perfectionists feel such a crippling fear of being not able to complete a task perfectly, that they put it off as long as possible.
+They are forever waiting for the things to align perfectly so that their chance at failure is zero.

 Author Mark Mc Guinness says that we procrastinate for three reasons – either we don’t know what to do, we don’t know how to do it, or we don’t enjoy doing it.

-Psychologist Dr Fuschia Sirois says that when we procrastinate, “We’re trying to regulate our current mood and thinking our future self will be in a better state.
-That somehow we’ll develop these miraculous coping skills to deal with these emotions that we just can’t deal with right now”
+Psychologist Dr. Fuschia Sirois says that when we procrastinate, “We’re trying to regulate our current mood and think our future self will be in a better state.
+That somehow, we’ll develop these miraculous coping skills to deal with these emotions that we just can’t deal with right now.”

-Now to the solution – how to stop procrastinating?
+Now to the solution – how does one stop procrastinating?

-Eat that Frog – Always start with the task that overwhelms you and you are most likely to postpone.
-Getting it out of the way can make way for other work to flow.
+Eat that Frog – Always start with the task that overwhelms you, and you are most likely to postpone.
+Getting it out of the way can make way for the other work to flow.

-Focusing on the whys and hows of a task instead of thinking about the abstract end goal will help you.
+Focusing on the whys and hows of a task instead of thinking about the abstract end goal will also help you in finishing it.

-The ‘Construal Level and procrastination ' research has found that, “merely thinking about the task in more concrete, specific terms makes it feel like it should be completed sooner and thus reducing procrastination.
+The ‘Construal Level and Procrastination’ research has found that, “merely thinking about the task in more concrete, specific terms makes it feel like it should be completed sooner” and thus it reduces procrastination.

 The choice is not whether you fail, but how willing you are to deal with it.

-Even failure in itself is not a terrible thing.
-A failure points to a gap in knowledge or a poor strategy and pushes us to go back to the drawing board and work on it.
+Even failure itself is not a terrible thing.
+Failure points to a gap in your knowledge or a poor strategy and pushes us to go back to the drawing board and work on making it right.
 Without the check of failure, progress becomes limited and complacent.

-Lack of failure does not automatically equate success.
-But choosing inaction definitely results in failure which, you are not ready to deal with.
+The lack of failure does not automatically equate to success, but choosing inaction definitely results in failure, which is something that you are not ready to deal with.

-Effort is required, commitment and dedication are vital but perfection is unrealistic.
-Perfectionism is a moving target – you will never be finished.
+Effort is a requirement, commitment and dedication are vital, but perfection is unrealistic.
+Perfectionism is a moving target – you will never achieve it.

-In life, success is the consequence of consistent effort rather than pursuit of perfection.
+In life, success is the consequence of consistent effort rather than the pursuit of perfection.